-Kung Fu vs Muay Thai: two stand-up fighting styles that derived from similar cultures of Far East.
-Both of them utilize kicks and punches while Muay Thai also make use of knees and elbows.
+Kung Fu vs Muay Thai: two stand-up fighting styles that derived from similar cultures of the Far East.
+Both of them utilize kicks and punches while Muay Thai also makes use of knees and elbows.

-Kung Fu, same like Karate, is generally known to a wider audience, especially thanks to famous adepts and actors like Bruce Lee or Jackie Chan.
+Kung Fu, just like Karate, is generally known to a wider audience, especially thanks to famous adepts and actors like Bruce Lee or Jackie Chan.

-Thai fighters won 5 out of 5 bouts.
-All of them in the first round by KO or TKO.
-They even agreed to fight bare-handed at the request of a Kung Fu practitioners who wanted to take an advantage of their fist techniques.
+Thai fighters won 5 out of 5 bouts in total.
+All of them were in the first round by KO or TKO.
+They even agreed to fight bare-handed at the request of Kung Fu practitioners who wanted to take advantage of their fist techniques.
 They were helpless against Muay Thai and its techniques and fighting philosophy.

 Who knows, it may evolve into some form of a new interesting hybrid style.
 Why?
 Because Muay Thai is very effective.
 Thai boxers are hardened by years of sparring and fighting.
 There is no place for complicated forms but for straightforward techniques and body conditioning only.

 It also makes Muay Thai more effective for self-defense.